 - Single wide trailers must have a minimum of 400 square feet

 - Double wide trailers must have a minimum of 700 square feet

 Unlike manufactured homes, you may find lenders far more willing to issue financing for a modular home.
 These properties are built in a factory off-site before being assembled and fastened to a permanent foundation.

 You will need to do a little research into the background and construction of the home to ensure that it follows HUD building guidelines.
-This will be required to make modular homes into VA approved properties.
+This is the #1 issue to make modular homes into VA approved properties.

 Do you dream of building a brand-new home that you get to design yourself?
 This isn’t outside the realm of possibility with a VA home loan.
-It will be a lot of work and may require far more paperwork, but it could be worth the extra effort to have the home of your dreams.
+It will be a lot of work and may require far more paperwork.
+Though, it could be worth the extra effort to have the home of your dreams.

 The first step to building a new construction home under a VA loan is to find an approved lender, builder, and home site.

-The blueprints and plans for your home must be approved by the VA in order to move forward.
+The VA representative must approve your blueprints and plans for your home in order to move forward.
 In addition, the builder must be willing to offer a one-year warranty on the workmanship of the home upon completion.

 Following all of these restrictions can be a real headache for prospective homeowners who want to investigate all of the eligible properties for a VA loan.

 Some families choose to forego obtaining financing for their new construction home this way due to the additional work and time involved.